 October 21, 1938: Here’s an amusing example of the type of “fluff” that the MGM publicity department was expert at generating for the papers.
 This one claims that Judy had her own “autograph auto.”

 October 21, 1938: The Wizard of Oz filming continued with scenes on the “Entrance Hall” section of the “Witch’s Castle” set.
 This included the rescue of Dorothy and their running down the stairs.
+It was the second of two days of filming this segment of the escape sequence.

-Director Richard Thorpe had a different idea of the sequence of events should happen for this scene than what’s in the final film.
+Director Richard Thorpe had a different idea of the sequence of events for this scene than what’s in the final film.
 He kept Dorothy’s companions in their Winkie Guard disguises for the rescue and trap, then apparently they got out of them at some point before they ran back up the stairs.
 That’s a bit confusing.

 Later this night Buddy Ebsen was rushed to the hospital suffering complications from the aluminum makeup.
 He would be replaced by Jack Haley.